 Setting a Positive Example

-Company leadership can also set a good example for employees by also taking time off for vacation.
-Talking about the benefits of vacation time, how it helps people to stay productive and happy, and the health benefits of vacation time—all of these factors can influence others to do the same.
+Company leaders can set a good example for employees by also taking time off for vacation.
+Talking about the benefits of vacation time, how it helps people to stay productive and happy, and the health benefits of vacation time—all these factors can influence others to do the same.